ronentanami/ExData_Plotting1/Cleaning_Data_Project/README.md

 8. Enrich the Combined DF with the Activity ID
 9. Enrich the combined DF with the Activity Name

 10. We would like to reduce the 561 features to only the ones include "mean()" and "std()".
-For this we created a new tidy DF called "??".
+For this we created a new tidy DF called "Tidy_DF".
 Note, there are other features including the name "mean" (e.g. "angle (Z,gravityMean)") that I decided to ignore.
 I am taking only the features that are ended either by "mean()" or "std()"